-Tobacco- The use or possession of tobacco or any tobacco product, including smokeless tobacco, for students under the age of 19 is against state law.
-Violators are referred to juvenile court as "status offenders under the criminal code."
+Tobacco- The use or possession of tobacco or any tobacco product, including vapes, smokeless tobacco or nicotine pouches for students under the age of 19 is against state law.
+If applicable, violators are referred to juvenile court as "status offenders under the criminal code."
 Violators at school and at school-sponsored activities, or on the school grounds, or within 1,000 feet of school property, or while attending school-sponsored activities away from school, shall be issued citations by the school administration, staff, and/or law-enforcement authorities, and subsequent juvenile court action may be taken.